Introduction

 Potential Serious Underlying Issues

-- If you suspect that the black dots may be linked to mold, mildew, or pest infestations, it is vital to consult professionals.
-Such issues can lead to significant damage to your flooring and may also pose health risks to your household.
+- If you think the black dots might be related to mold, mildew, or pests, it’s important to reach out to professionals.
+These issues can seriously damage your flooring and even affect your health.

 Benefits of Seeking Professional Help